AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-02-01-All-projects-to-do-list.md

 ## 10K Seed
 **Data collection and analysis**

-- Conduct June growth and survival of outplants at Baywater shellfish
+- Conduct summer growth and survival of outplants at Baywater shellfish (pending farm to give us the green light)

 ## PolyIC Larvae
 **Data collection and experiments**

-- RNA extractions and RNAseq analyses (Sam)
+- RNA extractions and RNAseq analyses (Madeline & Sam & Ariana)
-- Decide on manuscript directions
 - Lab qPCR thermal stress assays
-- Outplant PW stocks
+- Outplant PW stocks in Sequim

-## Oyster 2025 Stress Hardening
+## Oyster 2025 Stress Hardening at Manchester
 **Experiment and data collection**

-- Outplant USDA stocks and do thermal hardening at Point Whitney
-- Manchester hardening experiment
+- Assess summer mortality and growth of Manchester experiment

 ## Planning and funding

 - BIO-OCE submission with Hollie (July/August 2025)

-## Outreach and education

-- Create and publish Reva Atea spring issue of communications magazine